mattmeyers/level/README.md

 ![Build](https://github.com/mattmeyers/level/actions/workflows/build.yml/badge.svg)

 `level` is an opinionated, no-frills level logger library.
-It is intended to be simple and quick to use, but not guarenteed to be enough for large projects.
+It is intended to be simple and quick to use, but not guaranteed to be enough for large projects.

 ## Installing